rbarbosa51/westeros-coffee/README.md

 ## Usage

 It is meant to be viewed online.
-Pleas visit it's site.
+Please visit it's site.

 ## ScreenShots